david-cortes/isotree/docs/index.rst

-.. isotree documentation master file, created by sphinx-quickstart on Wed Oct 23 21:57:56 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Isolation-based Outlier Detection
 =================================

-This is the documentation page for the `isotree` Python package.
-See project webpage for more details:
+This is the documentation page for the `isotree` Python package, which provides Isolation Forest models for outlier/anomaly detection and other purposes.
+See project's GitHub for more details:

 `<https://www.github.com/david-cortes/isotree>`_